Working with Audio in the Timeline

 Importing an audio file

-When you import audio files with embedded tempo information into an empty session, you are prompted to either keep the session at the current tempo, or adjust the session to the tempo of the audio files.
+When you import an audio file into an empty session with Clips Follow Tempo enabled, you are prompted to either keep the session at the current tempo, or adjust the session to the tempo of the audio files.

 import-audio-tempo.png